- RURAL DEVELOPMENT

 (as at: 31.12.2019)

-GIZ has been working in Cameroon since the early 1960s.
-Its regional office in Yaoundé coordinates the company’s activities in the country.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Cameroon since the early 1960s.
+The regional office in Cameroon also coordinates the activities of GIZ in Chad, the Central African Republic, Gabon and Sao Tomé & Principe.